 Visual Communication:

-A one-year, part-time programme exploring the fundamental principles of visual communication.
+A modular, part-time programme exploring the fundamental principles of human-centred visual communication under the guidance of outstanding educators.

 Visual Communication End of Year Show, 2022